Friday, January 1, 2021

 Table 3

-Many of the categories and sub-categories mentioned in this text are summarized in Table 3.
-These categories should by no means be thought of as rigid 'genres' of JI music; there are many instances of JI music that defy the application of these categories altogether.
-Instead, they are best seen as describing points on a highly malleable continuum.
-On his continuum, many pieces move back and forth between at certain times strongly embodying the characteristics associated with certain styles, and at other times embodying the characteristics associated with other styles.
-Among the excerpts used in the text, a piece like Vid stenmuren blir tanken blomma starts in the loose style, at times even intimates a freer approach indicative of the free style, and finally coalesces into something that in the end sounds and behaves like strict style—but that still has the presence of two pitches only a syntonic comma apart, which technically would define it as being in the loose style.
-Another piece discussed that moves between different styles is I Sommarluft.
+Many of the categories and subcategories mentioned in this text are summarized in Table 3.
+These categories should not be viewed as rigid 'genres' of JI (just intonation) music; there are many instances where JI music defies these classifications.
+Instead, they are best understood as points on a flexible continuum.
+Many pieces move back and forth along this continuum: at certain moments, they may strongly exhibit characteristics associated with one style, and at other times, they may embody the typical features of a different style.
+For example, the piece Vid stenmuren blir tanken blomma begins in a loose style and ends in something that most closely resembles the strict style.
+At this point, however, the pitch space features two pitches that are only a syntonic comma apart, which technically classifies it as being in the loose style.
+Another piece discussed that transitions between different styles is I Sommarluft.
 The music of this piece oscillates between the rough and informed styles of strict style as a 'tuning'.

-Other pieces do not so much move back and forth between different styles as much as their general style is difficult to determine.
+Some pieces do not so much move back and forth between different styles as much as their general style is difficult to determine.
 An example of this was Sommarberg, i glömska.
 It is hard to know if we should analyze this music as expressing a loose style collection of pitches or rather as different closely related strict style collections that the piece frequently modulates between.
 At certain times, it embodies the qualities of both.
-Two other pieces not discussed in this text, Densamma tystnad and Framför stillheten use scales in which certain pitches have enharmonic equivalents while other pitches also have syntonic variants, generating scales that have the characteristics of both the enharmonically flexible strict style and the loose style, meaning that their proper category is the enharmonically flexible loose style.

-The different styles outlined here are thus not to be thought of as rigid labels put on musical passages but rather describe behavioral tendencies.
-Used in this way, one can say of a passage that it inhabits strict style-type behavior or loose style-type behavior even if the passage does not neatly fit into either category.
-When we looked at Prisma Interius VII by Lamb, describing the music as inhabiting both free style and strict style characteristics as well as moving between integrated JI and microtonal music that uses JI-type intervals provided us with a way of talking about the use of rational intervals and intonation in this piece even as the categories did not, as they rarely do, fit perfectly.
+The different styles outlined here are thus not to be considered rigid labels put on musical passages but rather describe behavioral tendencies.
+When used in this way, one can say that a passage inhabits strict style-type behavior or loose style-type behavior even if the passage does not neatly fit into either category.
+When we looked at Prisma Interius VII by Lamb, describing the music as inhabiting both free style characteristics (the big gamut with comma-distanced pitches) and strict style characteristics (the unitary feel of this gamut) as well as moving between integrated JI and microtonal music that uses JI-type intervals provided us with a way of talking about the use of rational intervals and intonation in this piece even as the categories did not, as they rarely do, fit perfectly.

 The styles should furthermore not be thought of as compositional techniques; this would run the risk of justifying bad writing by referencing the theory of the styles.
 One could then, for example, write an untunable interval and argue that this is acceptable by simply referencing the loose style and a table of structural intervals without relying on one’s ears.
 One could also, as another example, let a passage quickly rise in comma levels, which often sounds jarring, and then justify this by pointing to the score where everything looks good because the music is comprised exclusively of directly connected easy and tunable intervals.